Mabdou11/Text-From-Video/README.md

 The recognized text should be automatically copied to clipboard
->If that doesn't work, simply try it again, I ignore why it fails sometimes.
+>If that doesn't work, try clicking first on a blank space on the web page.

 For now, it is not trained on any additional data
 If it's clear and a wellknown font, it would recognize it without problems